httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Content digests help verify the integrity of the content in an individual request.

 If the client knows the integrity digest of the content from an upload creation ({{upload-creation}}) or upload appending ({{upload-appending}}) request, it can include the `Content-Digest` header field in the request.
-Once the content has been received, the server can compute the integrity digest of the received content and compare it to the provided digest.
+Once the content has been processed, the server can compute the integrity digest of the processed content and compare it to the provided digest.
 If the digests don't match the server SHOULD consider the transfer failed, not append the content to the upload resource, and signal the failure to the client.
 This way, the integrity of an individual request can be protected.

 # Responses to Uploads

 HTTP uploads often not only transfer a representation to the server but also send back information to the client.
 For resumable uploads, this works similarly to conventional HTTP uploads.
 The server can include information in the response to the request that transferred the remaining representation data and included the `Upload-Complete: ?1` header field.
 Clients can regard this response as the final response for the entire upload, as detailed in {{upload-creation}} and {{upload-appending}}.

-However, due to network interruptions, the upload resource might receive the remaining representation data, complete the upload, and send a response to the client, which then does not receive the response.
+However, due to network interruptions, the upload resource might process the remaining representation data, complete the upload, and send a response to the client, which then does not receive the response.
 The client can learn that the upload is complete by retrieving its state ({{offset-retrieving}}), but resumable uploads as defined in this document do not offer functionality to recover the missed response.

 To address this issue, the server can send the desired information in header fields, which are included in both the final response and responses when the client fetches the upload state via a HEAD request ({{offset-retrieving}}).
 This way, the client can retrieve the information from the header even if it failed to receive the final response.
 If the piece of information is too large for header fields, the server could make it available as a separate resource for retrieval and point the client to its URI in an appropriate header field.